Mini-Grants for Neurodiversity-Affirming Mental Health Support

 Our niche is in social and emotional difficulties, trauma, major life adjustments, and transition services, but instead of trying to cure or change neurodivergent clients, Jenna will work with you to find ways that are more in harmony with your natural neurological traits, and help you to heal from internalized ableism.
 BE ME OT wants you to thrive at just being you!

-4. We will also be donating to (and recommend others to consider donating to!) the Autistic People of Color Fund as part of our programme.
+Our final grantee is the Autistic People of Color Fund (and we would encourage others to consider donating to this fund as well).
 Here is more information about the fund: Autistic People of Color Fund .